Jarsop/meta-zenoh/README.md

 ## Features

-Zenoh provides a set of features that can be enabled/disabled in the `local.conf` file.
+Zenoh provides a set of features that can be enabled/disabled by `PACKAGECONFIG` in each recipe.
+Moreover a facility regarding `shared-memory` and `unstable-api` is provided to enable/disable globally these features in the `local.conf` file.
 The following features are available:

 - `shared-memory`: Enable shared memory transport (`ZENOH_SHARED_MEMORY`)